Skip to Content

 • Scissors

-• Computer for research
+• A computer for research

-• Printer (not necessary)
+• A printer (not necessary)

 shoebox for base of diorama